daveKoala/jupyter-notebooks/proj_rag/READ_ME.md

 - Save and load vector index locally
 - Perform cosine similarity search without any external services

+## **What this is not:**

+This project is a 'question/answer' implantation.
+I.E. You ask a question, it will search the uploaded documents and return a set of 'chunks' and a reference to the original article.

+I am not implementing passing the question and 'answers' to a GenAI like ChatGPT

+This project is not a conversation (appending tokens and back/forth)

-## Steps to Build a Robust RAG/GenAI System:
+## However, Steps to Build a Robust RAG/GenAI System:

 ### What Tutorials Often Show:

 1 Simple RAG pipelines using LangChain or LlamaIndex

-2 Embedding text chunks into vector stores like FAISS
+2 Embedding text chunks into vector stores like FAISS (Facebook AI Similarity Search (Faiss), a library that allows a quick search for multimedia documents that are similar to each other)

 3 Connecting it with an LLM (e.g., OpenAI or local)